jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 ## I. Overview
 *Using Flutter, create a Game or App*:
-- For this project you are creating a Flutter game or experience for Mobile platforms, Android or IOS (ideally both).
+- For this project you are creating a Flutter game or App experience for Mobile platforms, Android or IOS (ideally both).
-- You will be proposing an idea and describing it on a nicely formatted "proposal/about" document which will include the "game treatment" elements described below:
+- You will be proposing an idea and describing it on a nicely formatted "proposal/about".
+Additionally you will be submitting documentation for it (so I know how to grade it) and a video presentation that will be played during our final exam period to the class (over zoom for those who want to travel early).

+Example projects:
+- Flutter Game
+- Utiliy Application
+- Enhanced API based application (Enhancing Project 2 or something new).

+### What to implement
 The project will be very open and it will be up to you to decide what technologies/packages to implement, below are some examples:
 - **Flame Engine**
 - GPS / Maps